Still Into You: Music video

 The video was directed by Isaac Rentz.
-When shooting the music video, Jeremy Davis stated "I've realized you can't really consider it making a music video unless you get hurt, because every video, we end up in pain ...
+When shooting the music video, Jeremy Davis said "I've realized you can't really consider it making a music video unless you get hurt, because every video, we end up in pain...
 It's awesome to do our own stunts; we might as well be Jackie Chan."
-Taylor York adds "A lot of people would hear the song and assume it would be about the story of people still being in love, but what was so appealing about Isaac's treatment is that he wanted to capture what love feels like ...
+Taylor York said, "A lot of people would hear the song and assume it would be about the story of people still being in love, but what was so appealing about Isaac's treatment is that he wanted to capture what love feels like...
 He had so many ideas, and it definitely jumped out at us."

-The official music video for "Still Into You" premiered on April 8, 2013 on Fueled by Ramen's YouTube channel.
 The music video features Paramore in a boat within a room filled with a balloons; Williams on a bed surrounded by birthday cakes; the trio riding around on bicycles; Williams dancing with ballerinas; and then all of Paramore are outside playing with Roman candles and sparkles with a fireworks show going on in the background.
-Filming took place at the Texas Federation of Women's Clubs Headquarters.
+Filming happened at the Texas Federation of Women's Clubs Headquarters.

-As of October 2022, the music video for "Still Into You" has over 220 million views on YouTube.